havenweb/haven/README.md

-# README
+# Haven

-Simple blog application built with Ruby on Rails, some motivating philosophies:
+Haven is a simple blog application (formerly called SimpleBlog) built with Ruby on Rails, some motivating philosophies:

 * Privacy-first.
 This is for sharing with friends and family, not commercial endevors.
 If you want a blog for your company, you probably want to use Wordpress instead
 * Easy to use.